-It's an indication the Brewers are serious about making a playoff run in 2011 _ presumably making it far less likely that the team would trade first baseman Prince Fielder, who can become a free agent at the end of the season and has been the subject of widespread trade speculation.
+The deal is an indication the Brewers are serious about making a playoff run in 2011 _ presumably making it far less likely that the team would trade first baseman Prince Fielder, who can become a free agent at the end of the season and has been the subject of trade speculation.

-Melvin also went all-in in 2008 with a trade for CC Sabathia, who led the team to the playoffs.
-With the acquisition of Greinke, the Brewers' starting staff is closer to par with Philadelphia and San Francisco in the National League.
+With the acquisition of Greinke, the Brewers’ starting staff inches closer to those of Philadelphia and San Francisco in the NL.

-This month's deals for starting pitching have cost Milwaukee promising young prospects who might have figured prominently in its future _ and could help the Royals' rebuilding effort.
+But this month’s deals for starting pitchers have cost Milwaukee promising young prospects who might have figured prominently in its future _ and could help the Royals’ rebuilding effort.